kunj77/vue3-typescript-user-dashboard/README.md

 ## In order to run the whole app:
 ### Start Backend Server

-- Open terminal and get inside the `backend` folder
+- Open terminal and get inside the `api` folder
 - Run `npm install` to install required packages
 - Run `npm run dev`